 “An intimate guesthouse in a peaceful neighbourhood, with themed rooms mixing Portuguese heritage and contemporary décor”

 Set in the quiet, cobbled neighbourhood of Amoreiras, metres from a leafy square and just 20 minutes’ walk from downtown, it pays homage to national culture by dedicating each of its 10 rooms, suites and studios to a different Portuguese icon.
 Traditional ceramics are dotted around, and classic 18th-century tiles line a pretty patio where lavish breakfasts of Lisbon delicacies are served.
 Owner Luis traded in a successful graphic-design business to set up this charismatic hideaway, and traces of his artistic flair are evident throughout, from silkscreen portraits by artist Leonel Moura to modern statement pieces that complement the vintage flea-market furniture.
-He and manager Juan are the perfect hosts, and their personal recommendations of what to do in the city are top-notch.
+He and his team are the perfect hosts, and their personal recommendations of what to do in the city are top-notch.

 - Tranquil Amoreiras is away from the hustle and bustle yet has easy access to the city centre by metro or foot

 - The small team treats you like friends and is on hand at any time

 - Plenty of privacy in great-value rooms, some with sitting areas, sofabeds, kitchenettes and balconies

 - The generous breakfast is something special

 - Some rooms are on the small side